A collective coalition of Cavity Free Iowa, Community Water Fluoridation, Lifelong Smiles, and Oral Health Iowa

 - Address health care workforce shortages and misdistribution.

-- Increase funding for the FIND program to provide education loan repayment for dentists to serve high need/low access patient populations.
+- Ensure funding for the FIND program to provide education loan repayment for dentists to serve high need/low access patient populations.

-- Increase funding for I-Smile to connect Iowa children to dental care, prevention and other health resources.
+- Ensure funding for I-Smile to connect Iowa children to dental care, prevention and other health resources.

 - Dedicate funding for statewide implementation of I-Smile Silver, a pilot project in 10 counties helping Iowa adults.